What is academic integration?

 Developed by teachers in the Loveland, CO School District, Contextualized Learning Concepts is an interdisciplinary curriculum covering core mathematics concepts team-taught in the context of hands-on projects.
 Two programs have been developed, and the teachers offer workshops and curriculum to teams of teachers to replicate.
 Geometry in Construction is a combination of high school geometry and construction.
-Algebra in AMPED is a combination of Algebra 1 and Manufacturing Processes, Entrepreneurship and Design.
-The NYS TAC has partnered with several school districts and BOCES to introduce the curriculum to New York.
+Algebra in AMPED is a combination of Algebra 1 and Manufacturing Processes, Entrepreneurship, and Design.
+The NYS CTE TAC has partnered to introduce the curriculum to New York.
+Contact the CTE TAC staff for further information.

-Reading is an essential skill for learning in all subjects.
+Reading Strategies - Reading is an essential skill for learning in all subjects.
 Developing reading proficiency is more than decoding words.
-Teachers need to use a combination of pre- and post-reading strategies to help students develop understanding.
+Teachers need to use a combination of pre-and post-reading strategies to help students develop understanding.
 23 Reading Strategies helps CTE teachers enhance student reading comprehension in CTE instruction.
 Tips on Reading Specific Text includes suggestions on interpreting graphs and charts.